sharoncornelius/idpf-specification/idpf_specification.md

 Each receive queue is a potential interrupt cause client.
 The following events of the queue are considered as a receive event that can trigger an interrupt :

-- When packet descriptors are written the completion queue (split queue model) or to the RX descriptor queue (single queue model).
+* When packet descriptors are written the completion queue (split queue model) or to the RX descriptor queue (single queue model).

-When an interrupt is issued , SW should assume that the descriptor/completion of all packets processed by the device for that queue were written to the completion queue.
+When an interrupt is issued, SW should assume that the descriptor/completion of all packets processed by the device for that queue were written to the completion queue.

 Receive queue ‘n’ can be enabled for interrupts by the IDPF using configuration flows described below.
 The queues can be mapped to any interrupt vector within the function space and mapped to any of its ITRs.

-### Receive buffer queues
+### Receive Buffer Queues

 Each receive buffer queue in “split queue model” is a potential interrupt cause client.
 The following events of the queue are considered as a receive event that can trigger an interrupt:

-- Head WB reporting (as described in “Out of order split queue model” section) is triggered if packet descriptors are fetched from host memory and the notification stride is crossed.
+* Head WB reporting (as described in “Out of order split queue model” section) is triggered if packet descriptors are fetched from host memory and the notification stride is crossed.

 When interrupt is issued, SW should assume that the latest head WB value for that queue is updated.